 The comparison of hair here to hyacinth blossoms is analogous to the comparison of hair with myrtle blossoms, as at I.17.051–052. [[GN 2017.05.04 via HPC 296n80.]]

 This adjective adeukḗs occurs in contexts referring to an interrupted sequence.
-Nausicaa is concerned that the Phaeacians may make the kind of utterance, phēmis, that is adeukḗs for her reputation.
-Good reputation is conceived as a steady stream of speech, the interruption of which threatens to produce a bad reputation. [[GN 2017.05.04 via PP 44.]]
+Nausicaa is concerned that the Phaeacians may say something, as expressed by the noun phēmis ‘something said’, that is adeukḗs for her reputation.
+Good reputation is conceived as a steady stream of speech, the interruption of which threatens to produce a bad reputation. [[GN 2017.05.30 via PasP 44.]]

 BA = Best of the Achaeans, Nagy 1979/1999.